Kotlin Basics (Kotlin on the JVM)

 fun fetchDate(): Date = calendar.time

-initializes only when fetchDate()
+}calendar initializes only when fetchDate() is first called.

 Internally implemented with synchronization to ensure thread safety.